Harold L. George: Post-war activity

 George accepted a position at Hughes Aircraft to work for Howard Hughes, along with fellow bomber advocate Ira C. Eaker.
 Eaker and George transformed Hughes Aircraft into a very profitable military contractor, reaching $100M in sales in 1948.
 George expanded the company beyond the manufacture of aircraft to focus on the new field of military electronics, primarily by bringing together expert electronics designer Dean Wooldridge and engineer-businessman Simon Ramo, both hired by George in 1946.
 In August 1953, Ramo and Wooldridge resigned.
 George followed a few months later to help form the Ramo-Wooldridge Corporation, competing directly with Hughes by developing ballistic missile defenses.
 In 1958, Ramo-Wooldridge would merge with Thompson Products, to become Thompson Ramo Wooldridge, which was shortened to TRW in 1965.

 After moving there in 1948, George was elected to the City Council of Beverly Hills, California, in 1952, and in 1954 he was elected mayor, a one-year term.
 He served a second term in 1959.
 During his second term, George established an annual award to honor outstanding Beverly Hills police officers, given in the name of Clinton H. Anderson, the city's police chief.

 In 1955, George was recalled to active duty in the United States Air Force for eight months as a special consultant to the Air Force Chief of Staff.
 George was relieved from active duty November 4, 1955.

 By 1984, George was living in Laguna Hills, California.
 That year, he collected and donated more than $21,000 to various Republican Party candidates and conservative causes including the Jesse Helms-founded National Congressional Club and the "Helms for Senate" campaign.
 On February 24, 1986, George died in Laguna Hills.
 He was survived by his wife Violette; three daughters and one son.
 George was interred at the United States Air Force Academy Cemetery on March 3, 1986.

 Legacy

-In his directorship of ACTS, George is known today as the unofficial leader of the men in the Army Air Corps who closed ranks and pushed exclusively toward the concept of daylight precision bombing as a strategic, war-winning doctrine.
+Walter J. Boyne highlight's George's involvement in pushing toward the concept of daylight precision bombing as a strategic, war-winning doctrine.
 Though he played a fundamental role in the development of U.S. air power strategy, he is perhaps better known as the first commander of Air Transport Command—the man who guided and expanded that organization throughout World War II.

 The Order of Daedalians has, since 1956, awarded the "Lieutenant General Harold L. George Civilian Airmanship Award", a trophy "presented annually to the pilot, copilot and/or crew of a United States certified commercial airline selected by a Federal Aviation committee to have demonstrated ability, judgment and/or heroism above and beyond normal operational requirements."
 The Air Force Aid Society bestows the "Lieutenant General Harold Lee George Educational Grant Award."

 In 1991 he was inducted into the Airlift/Tanker Association Hall of Fame.